 The 10th Meeting of Partners to the EAAFP:

 Approves the establishment of EAAFP Contingency Fund for the Secretariat to help respond to unexpected and sudden financial needs for the Secretariat.
+Use of the contingency fund for agreed funding priority needs will be recommended by the Finance Committee for approval by the Management Committee.

 Re-endorses the EAAFP Voluntary Fee Contribution system and encourages the Partners to make payments according to the proposed fee Table 2 for Country Partners and Table 3 for non-Country partners.